B61 and B62 buses: Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 The redesign included a "high density" route called the QT1, which would have run from Astoria, Queens, to Downtown Brooklyn.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.
 A revised plan was released in March 2022.
-As part of the new plan, the B62 bus would be extended northward in Queens along 21st Street, terminating at 27th Avenue/2nd Street in Astoria.
+As part of the new plan, the B62 bus would be extended northward in Queens along 21st Street, terminating at 27th Avenue/2nd Street in Astoria, and would no longer serve Queensboro or Queens Plazas.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the plan, the B61 would be truncated to 15th Street and Prospect Park West at its southern end, and service south of 15th Street would be provided by a new bus route, the B81.
 In addition, the northbound B61 would no longer directly serve the IKEA store in Red Hook; the southbound B61, as well as the new B27 and B81 routes, would continue to stop in front of the IKEA store.
-The B62 was already planned to be extended to Astoria converted into a limited-stop route as part of the Queens redesign.
+The B62 was already planned to be extended to Astoria and converted into a limited-stop route as part of the Queens redesign.
 Under the Brooklyn redesign, the B62 would use Flushing Avenue in the vicinity of the Brooklyn Navy Yard.
 Within Williamsburg, northbound buses would use Bedford Avenue, while southbound buses would use Driggs and Lee Avenues; the route would no longer use Broadway or Division, Kent, or Wythe Avenues.
 North of Nassau and Driggs Avenues, the B62 would use McGuinness Boulevard instead of Manhattan Avenue.
+Late-night service would still run on York Street.
 On both routes, closely-spaced stops would be removed.

+No changes to the B62's Queens segment were made in the Proposed Final Plan for Queens in December 2023.
+On December 17, 2024, addendums to the final plan were released, including a few stop adjustments for the B62 and reverting it back to a "Local" route.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The B62 is part of Phase II, which began on August 31, 2025.